open-telemetry/opentelemetry.io/content/en/docs/languages/java/intro.md

 or BOM for short, is an artifact that helps keep the versions of related dependencies aligned.
 OpenTelemetry Java publishes several BOMs catering to different use cases, listed below in order of increasing scope.
 We highly recommend using a BOM.

-Because the BOMs are hierarchical, adding dependencies on multiple BOMs is not recommended, as it is redundant and can lead unintuitive dependency version resolution.
+{{% alert %}} Because the BOMs are hierarchical, adding dependencies on multiple BOMs is not recommended, as it is redundant and can lead unintuitive dependency version resolution. {{% /alert %}}

 Click the link in the "Managed Dependencies" column to see a list of the artifacts managed by the BOM.